Board of Directors and Advisory Committee

 R. Ndinda Mutua Ngewa, Board Member

-Dr. R. Ndinda Mutua Ngewa, Ph.D. is a Global Citizen, medical missionary, sexual and reproductive health advisor, health disparities researcher, and preventive medicine and public health specialist.
+Dr. R. Ndinda Mutua Ngewa, Dr. PH, is a health disparities researcher, and preventive medicine and public health specialist.
 She earned a Bachelors of Arts degree in pre-medicine and Christian leadership (Hope International University), a Masters in Public Health (California State University-Fullerton), and a Doctorate in preventive health and lifestyle medicine (Loma Linda University).
 She is trained as a birth doula to offer labor support to marginalized populations.
 For several years, she has worked with local, national, and international organizations to establish sustainable global partnerships and building resilient healthcare.
 She has expertise in health capacity building, women’s health (with a special interest in maternal and child health, sexual and reproductive health), refugee and immigrant health, social behavioral health, and leadership and governance.
 She is a champion advocate for access to quality and sustainable healthcare for citizens in the developed and developing world.
 An associate of U.S. Doctors for Africa and the United Nation’s affiliate International Association of Applied Psychology, she is an advocate for women’s empowerment through achieving health equity and social justice issues.
 As the third generation of women in her family breaking through barriers for global communities, she is committed to improving health outcomes of under-served communities and continued service focused in the U.S. and in Eastern and Southern Africa.
 She recently served abroad for a year as a global health medical missionary in a rural hospital in Kanye, Botswana leading maternal and child health efforts.
 She is currently utilizing her training and expertise serving incarcerated pregnant women.
 In her spare time, she is spearheading maternal and child health efforts for East Africa through Ndinda Mutua Women’s Health Consulting Services.

 BOARD MEMBERS EMERITUS

-Dr. Sayida Peprah, PSY.D, CD, Former Board Director
+Dr. Sayida Peprah, Psy.D, CD, Former Board Director

 Dr. Peprah completed her undergraduate studies in Psychology and Religion at Spelman College.
 Dr. Peprah’s background, both academically and in the field, afford her unique competence in instructing courses, counseling and consulting, from a multicultural perspective.
 She is interested in cross-cultural mental health approaches, indigenous culture and local spiritual traditions.
 Professionally, Dr. Peprah is both an Educator, Clinician and Consultant.
 As a clinician, she has worked with a diverse client population and in a variety of clinical settings.